RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

    - If the recipe is for a specific site or distribution, you might retain UUIDs to enforce consistency, but document this clearly and use `--force` when applying.

 ---

-### **What Happens When a Recipe Is Applied**

-When you run `php core/scripts/drupal recipe`, Drupal:
-1. Installs any modules or themes listed in the `install` section.
-2. Imports configuration files from the `config` directory, generating new UUIDs if none are provided or respecting existing UUIDs if present (unless `--force` is used).
-3. Imports content from the `content` directory using the Default Content API, similarly handling UUIDs.
-4. Executes any `actions` defined in the `recipe.yml` (e.g., granting permissions).

-If a UUID conflict occurs (e.g., a `node.type.blog` exists with a different UUID), the import will fail unless `--force` is used or the UUID is omitted.